 The Rise of Multi-Layered Events in Games

-“Now, we’re seeing multiple events running in harmony - weekend events, limited-time collaborations, and crossover bonuses for participating in multiple activities.”
+Live service games have always relied on in-game events, but the way they're executed is evolving.
+"We're not just seeing a single big event stretched over 21 days anymore," John observes.
+"Now, we're seeing multiple events running in harmony - weekend events, limited-time collaborations, and crossover bonuses for participating in multiple activities."

 This shift is as much a calculated move to boost engagement as it is a drive to add more variety for players.
+More frequent events mean more daily logins, longer session times, and ultimately, more opportunities for studios to convert players into paying users.

-How IP Integrations are Fuelling the New Game Growth Engine
+How IP Integrations Are Fuelling the New Game Growth Engine

-“We’re seeing big IPs being integrated into live service games like never before,” he says.
-“Instead of building full games around a brand, studios are doing limited-time partnerships where players can unlock cosmetics, characters, or time-gated experiences.”
+One of the most significant trends John sees taking hold is the increasing role of brand collaborations.
+"We're seeing big IPs being integrated into live service games like never before," he explains.
+"Instead of building full games around a brand, studios are doing limited-time partnerships where players can unlock cosmetics, characters, or time-gated experiences."

 Recent examples include Manchester City player Erling Haaland in Supercell games, Godzilla crossovers, and even Teenage Mutant Ninja Turtles in casual mobile titles.

-“When these go live, you immediately see a spike in engagement,” John explains.
-“And from a marketing perspective, it’s brilliant.
-You’re leveraging a whole new audience that loves that IP, which means organic installs go up and the cost per acquisition goes down.”
+"When these go live, you immediately see a spike in engagement," John notes.
+"And from a marketing perspective, it's brilliant.
+You're leveraging a whole new audience that loves that IP, which means organic installs go up and the cost per acquisition goes down."

 This approach also leads to better player quality.
 "These aren't just random installs," he adds.
 "They're passionate fans of the brand who are more likely to stick around."